Hygiene comes first

 Here at the Bloodline Tattoo Studio in Chiang Mai, our clients safety and experience is of the most importance.
-We never want a customer to come here for world class ink and leave unhappy with even a possibility of infection.
-So we have established a strict set of safety protocols and standards.
-That are modeled specifically after the Australian standards, and are of the top methods for customer protection.
+The last thing we want is a customer to come for our world class ink and leave with even the slightest possibility of infection.
+There are a strict set of safety protocols and standards that we have put in place which are modeled specifically after the Australian standards… the top methods for customer protection.

-All of our artists and staff are trained on how to perform in store using each and every one of our highest standards and practices that we have set up accordingly.
-We have created a highly sterile and flawless environment to protect each and every customer throughout the process of tattooing.
+All employees (artists and staff) are trained on how to perform in studio using the highest of standards and practices that we have set in place.
+The environment we have created is highly sterile to protect all customers that throughout the tattooing process.
 We use only the highest constitution of disposable tattoo equipment.
-Also all inks are never re-used, and are all imported to guarantee the utmost quality.
-Refusing to sacrifice that quality for price at any time throughout this.
+All inks used here at Bloodline are imported from trusted and reputable manufacturers to guarantee the utmost quality, inks are never re-used and are disposed of after each sitting.
 Nothing is ever carried over or reused for another customer.

 Safe, Sterile Environment

-When a customer enters our studio to get a tattoo, we want them to be assured that everything that we can be possibly done to keep them safe is being done so.
-After all, they want their tattoo to look amazing, and be everything they had hoped for and more.
+When entering our studio to get a tattoo, we want the customer to be assured that everything we can possibly do will always be done to keep them safe.
+After all, they come to us to get a bloodline quality tattoo, and for it to be everything they had hoped for and more.

-That is why we completely disinfect all equipment even that used outside of the disposable needles and grips.
-Covering all equipment with plastic, to further insure that contamination any point is absolutely impossible.
-This plastic covering is then replaced after each customer has left and before the next customer is even allowed within the premises of their tattoo area.
+That is why all equipment is completely disinfected even that used outside of the disposable needles and grips.
+We cover all equipment with plastic, to further insure that contamination at any point is absolutely impossible.
+At the ending of each customers session the plastic covering is then replaced before the next customer is even allowed within the premises of their tattoo area.

-Each of our tattoo artists are careful to completely adhere to each and every one of our strict safety standards.
-These include never reusing needles, inks, or any other equipment from one customer to another.
-They always wash up using an automatic soap dispenser and then wearing a new seperate pair of rubber gloves before they start doing each and every different job.
+All of our tattoo artists are careful to completely adhere to each and every one of our strict safety standards.
+These include never to reuse needles, inks, or any other equipment from one customer to another.
+Automatic sanitizer dispensers are located around the studio which are used to wash up, then a new separate pair of rubber gloves will be worn before commencing each and every different job also after breaks.

 Hygiene Standards and Best Practices